nashpitre/nashpitre.github.io/blog/_posts/Journal - April 2019.md

 ----

-# RightNow: 40 Verses to ignite your faith
+# RightNow: 40 Verses to ignite your faith"

 God doesn’t operate on our timeline